ncarrillo/xanite/README.md

 2. Once the resources are loaded, the emulator will automatically detect your device's hardware and adjust the settings for optimal performance.

-3. Press "Start" and enjoy playing your Xbox game!
+3. Press "the game" and enjoy playing your Xbox game!

 ---